-The funded status increased to 65.0% at June 30, 2023 from 64.5% in the prior year.
-The primary reasons for the increase in the System's funded status are a positive investment return and a significant increase in contributions, resulting from higher salaries.
-The funded status increase was somewhat offset by an increase in the total pension liability due to the higher salaries.
+The funded status increased significantly from 65.0% in the prior year to 80.9% at June 30, 2024.
+The primary reasons for the increase in the System's funded status are a large increase in contributions from a one-time cash infusion of \$120.0 million related to a city initiated POB issuance and a strong investment return.
 Over time, the benefit structure of the plan, coupled with contributions and investment returns, are primary drivers of the funded status.

-Schedule of Funding Status As of June 30, 2023
+Schedule of Funding Status